Hubear-MUC/Memory-usage/README.md

 # Memory-usage

-Memory Usage 2.0

-The program just needs to be invoked.

-An integer variable is defined and as an action of the program it is assigned with the value 0.

-This was implemented because variables should be initialized when used, so at least the initialization with 0 should be part of the instructions in main().
+Version 2.1

+For operation see

+  readme.txt

+for details.

+---
+Change:

+Replaced the initialization by 0 with an assignment of an actual number to variable a.
+No assignment by 0 before due to limited code space.

+---
-Code Space : 18 bytes
+Code Space : 19 bytes